 Citicape House, a hospitality-led, mixed-use proposal, is characterised by the largest green wall in Europe (40,000ft²), creating a distinctive architectural addition to a gateway City of London site, while absorbing eight tonnes of pollution annually and setting the standard for urban greening in London.

-The 382-key five-star hotel will feature 40,000ft2 of workspace, a sky-bar on the tenth floor, meeting and events space, spa and ground level restaurant and co-working space.
-Situated on a prominent site on Holborn Viaduct at the gateway of what will be the City’s “Cultural Mile,” the building will create an opportunity to broadcast fresh ideas about how the built environment can address pertinent issues such as air quality, climate change and air pollution.
+The 382-key five-star hotel proposes 40,000ft2 of workspace, a sky-bar on the tenth floor, meeting and events space, spa and ground level restaurant and co-working space.
+Situated on a prominent site on Holborn Viaduct at the gateway of what will be the City’s “Culture Mile,” the building would create an opportunity to broadcast fresh ideas about how the built environment can address pertinent issues such as air quality, climate change and air pollution.